The Uncertainty Principle and Classical Amplitudes: Zero-variance relations

 Our discussion so far reveals that scattering amplitudes, viewed as Laurent series in $\hbar$, obey certain properties which permit the emergence of a classical limit through negligible uncertainty.
-This Laurent expansion can also be viewed as an expansion in small momentum transfers divided by the centre-of-mass energy $\sqrt{s}$.
-In fact, the emergence of the classical limit imposes an \emph{infinite} set of these relationships, which we will call ``transfer relations'' on scattering amplitudes.
+This Laurent expansion can also be viewed as an expansion in small momentum transfers divided by the centre-of-mass energy $\sqrt{s}$ (we will refer to this expansion as a transfer expansion below).
+In fact, the emergence of the classical limit imposes an \emph{infinite} set of these relationships, which we will call ``zero-variance relations'' on scattering amplitudes.
 In this section we will describe the origin of these relations, and explicitly demonstrate a non-trivial example at one loop and five points.